next-hat/documentation/docs/guides/nanocl/get-started/orientation-and-setup.md

 Commands:
   list     List existing cargo
   create   Create a new cargo
-  start    Start a cargo by its name stop     Stop a cargo by its name restart  Restart a cargo by its name remove   Remove cargo by its name inspect  Inspect a cargo by its name patch    Update a cargo by its name image    Manage cargo image exec     Execute a command inside a cargo history  List cargo history revert   Revert cargo to a specific history logs     Show logs
+  start    Start cargoes by canonical keys stop     Stop cargoes by canonical keys restart  Restart cargoes by canonical keys remove   Remove cargoes by canonical keys inspect  Inspect a cargo by its canonical key patch    Update a cargo by its canonical key history  List cargo history revert   Revert cargo to a specific history logs     Show logs